Economics

 Q7) What is the percentage of the fuel price that has been taxation over the last 10 years?

-A7) A chart that can be viewed on the data section of our website plots the percentage of the fuel price that has been taxation over a 10 year rolling period.
+A7) A chart that can be viewed on the interactive data section of our website plots the percentage of the fuel price that has been taxation over a 10 year rolling period.

 Back to top